Red Sox vs. Diamondbacks Player Props Betting Odds

-Sportsbooks have listed player props for Lourdes Gurriel Jr. and others when the Boston Red Sox visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.
+Sportsbooks have set player props for Alex Verdugo, Lourdes Gurriel Jr. and others when the Boston Red Sox visit the Arizona Diamondbacks at Chase Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!